 4. Use Ambient Lighting

-Perhaps I am just fussy, but I literally detest the fluorescent lights installed in most offices, I find them soul-destroying.
-In fact, I cannot stand bright man-made lighting anywhere except for a sports arena.
-Ambient lighting can turn a horrible office into a cozy space of productivity and joy, tune your lights for a great place to work.
+Perhaps I am just fussy, but I literally detest the fluorescent lights installed in most offices.
+I find them soul-destroying.
+In fact, I’m not too fond of bright artificial lighting anywhere except for a sports arena.
+Ambient lighting can turn a horrible office into a cozy space of productivity and joy.
+Tune your lights for a great place to work.

 5. Get A Large Desk